phreshbrread/R6Clicker/README.md

 ### v4 (Not released yet)
 - Cleaned up and rewrote a bunch of code
 - Added some exception handling
+- Now saves and loads all values to and from a settings file in the program directory
+  - To reset all settings just delete the settings.ini file
 - TODO make it actually restart each round
 ### v3
 - Added support for custom mouse positions